privacytrustlab/ml_privacy_meter/documentation/mia.md

 # Membership Inference
 ## Machine Learning Models Leak Information of Training Data
-There is little doubt that the improvement of machine learning (ML) models is partially to the the abundance of data.
+There is little doubt that the improvement of machine learning (ML) models is partially due to the abundance of data.
 While learning from data, ML models inevitably memorize some of the training data.
 In ML, memorization refers to the phenomenon that
 ML models behave differently on training data and non-training data.
 In particular, the model outputs of IN data (training data) will have a distinct distribution compared to those of OUT data.
 The less overlapped the two distributions are, the more significant the memorization is, which leads to higher leakage.
+In the leave-one-out (LOO) setting where the two worlds (IN and OUT worlds) differ by one data point, the difference of model outputs on the differing data point can be visualized by the following plot on the left.

 <div style="display: flex; justify-content: space-between;">
   <img src="images/histo.png" alt="Different distributions of in and out data" width="30%">